 After showcasing your product (or products) in person, you might not want to wait until your prospective customers go online to have a chance at making some sales.
 Thankfully, you don’t actually need to: you can sell to them there and then through a modern pos system.
 Make your business future-proof with best pos system tech — that way, you can even use smart cash registers to make payment easy if you still want to accept cash.

 Image credit: MTA

-So here’s what you’d need to do: gather up a solid selection of products, set them in a display box, find a busy area in which you can set up a stall (you may need to pay for this), set up a pos system to help you track sales and sync them with your main inventory system, and start selling.
+So here’s what you’d need to do: gather up a solid selection of products, set them in a display box like these, find a busy area in which you can set up a stall (you may need to pay for this), set up a pos system to help you track sales and sync them with your main inventory system, and start selling.”

 The more you can sell while there, the more positive PR you’ll pick up through general social media buzz.

 Doing things for charity, in addition to being ethically laudable, is also great for your brand reputation — so organising a charity function with various other business owners attending is a tried-and-tested way to get eyes on you and ensure that you’re viewed more warmly.
 Realbuzz has some great tips for getting it done.